Royal Lao Police: History

-The PRL traced back its origins to the immediate aftermath of World War II, when the Laotian Gendarmerie was established by the French Union authorities in May 1946 under the designation Lao National Guard (French: Garde Nationale Laotiènne – GNL), to replace the local sections of the mainly Vietnamese Indochinese Guard (French: Garde Indochinoise), first established in 1895 as the 'Indigenous Guard' (French: Garde Indigène).
-Although the new GNL was to be exclusively composed by Laotian nationals, it was kept under the close supervision of French gendarmes seconded from the Republican Guard units stationed in Indochina.
-In 1947, with a strength of 1,000 men, the GNL changed its designation to Laotian Gendarmerie (French: Gendarmerie Laotiènne; Lao: Kong Truat Lao), and despite being officially subordinated to the Laotian Ministry of the Interior and placed that same year under the nominal command of King Sisavang Vong, the gendarmerie remained in fact under French control.
+The PRL traced back its origins to the immediate aftermath of World War II, when the Laotian Gendarmerie was established by the French Union authorities in May 1946 under the designation Lao National Guard (French: Garde Nationale Laotiènne – GNL), to replace the local sections of the mainly Vietnamese Indochinese Guard (French: Garde Indochinoise).
+Initially answerable to the Laotian Ministry of Defense, the new GNL was closely modelled after the French National Gendarmerie (French: Gendarmerie Nationale) and although it was to be exclusively composed by Laotian nationals, it was kept under the close supervision of French gendarmes seconded from the Republican Guard units stationed in Indochina.

+In 1947, with a strength of 1,000 men, the GNL changed its designation to Laotian Gendarmerie Forces (French: Forces de Gendarmerie Laotiènne – FGL; Lao: Kong Kamlang Thahan Ladsa Vong Lao), later altered to Laotian Gendarmerie (French: Gendarmerie Laotiènne; Lao: Kong Truat Lao), and despite being officially transferred to the Laotian Ministry of the Interior and placed that same year under the nominal command of King Sisavang Vong, the Gendarmerie remained in fact under French control.
+The Laotian Gendarmerie was encharged of enforcing law and order in the country's rural areas, combat Vietminh guerrilla activity and patrol the borders, and by late 1949, it had reached a strength of 2,500 officers and men, commanded exclusively by French Gendarmerie officers.
+The rank-and-file were made up of Laotians, with a few of them holding non-commissioned officer (NCO) rank.

 Disbanded on March 1950 upon the formation of the Laotian National Army (French: Armée Nationale Laotiènne – ANL), it was re-established by official decree on February 13, 1951, as the Royal Lao Gendarmerie or Royal Gendarmerie for short.
 The new Lao Gendarmerie was charged with safeguarding internal security and public order, with a planned strength of 1,250 officers and enlisted men, though the actual number was lower.
-By the end of 1955 it had only 540 men, organized into three companies based in Luang Prabang, Vientiane and Paksé, respectively.
+By the end of 1955, it had only 540 men – with some being rated as good soldiers, though very few possessed any police training or experience, and 20% of them were illiterate – organized into three companies based in Luang Prabang, Vientiane and Paksé, respectively.

 Formation of the Laotian National Police 1955–1960

 In September 1955, an American aid package, titled the Public Safety Program, provided for the merger of all the Laotian security forces into the Laotian National Police (French: Police Nationale Laotiènne – PNL; Lao: Tamrousat).
-Ordered by King Sisavang Vong on November 1955, the merger did not became effective until several months later when two royal ordinances dated January 17, 1957, retrospectively, declared that the process to have taken place earlier on January 1, 1956.
+Ordered by King Sisavang Vong on November 1955, the merger did not become effective until several months later when two royal ordinances dated January 17, 1957, retrospectively, declared that the process to have taken place earlier on January 1, 1956.